Dear Dictator: Plot

-Tatiana Mills (Odeya Rush), a fifteen-year-old American girl, lives a quasi-chaotic life with her single mother Darlene (Katie Holmes), who is in a complex romantic relationship with her married boss Dr. Charles (Seth Green) who is a dentist with a foot fetish.
-In a letter writing exercise started by her Social studies teacher Mr. Spines (Jason Biggs), Tatiana becomes pen pals with Anton Vincent (Michael Caine), a notorious island nation dictator.
+Tatiana Mills (Odeya Rush), a sixteen-year-old American girl, lives a quasi-chaotic life with her single mother Darlene (Katie Holmes), who is in a complex romantic relationship with her married boss Dr. Charles (Seth Green) who is a dentist with a foot fetish.
+In a letter-writing exercise started by her Social studies teacher Mr. Spines (Jason Biggs), Tatiana becomes pen pals with Anton Vincent (Michael Caine), a notorious island nation dictator.

 When Vincent is deposed by his own people, who rise up against his violent and oppressive rule, he disappears, causing Tatiana to worry about his safety.
 A few days later, he unexpectedly arrives in the United States and seeks refuge in Tatiana's suburban garage.
-There, he develops a grandfatherly relationship with the teen and her struggling mother, becoming a useful man around the house while organizing his restoration as leader with loyalist forces back in his unnamed homeland.
+There, he develops a grandfatherly relationship with the teen and her struggling mother, becoming a useful man around the house while organizing his restoration as a leader with loyalist forces back in his unnamed homeland.

-Anton shifts his focus to Tatiana's high school life and her desire to deliver payback to the popular girls that bully her.
+Anton shifts his focus to Tatiana's high school life and her desire to deliver payback to the popular girls who bully her.
 He makes her a dictator-in-training and teaches her to rise to power in her school in a similar way to his ascent to power in the Caribbean.
 Ultimately his plans go too far, putting him at odds with Tatiana, who also comes under investigation from the security services who have picked up on Anton's communication with his loyalist forces and suspect she is involved with terrorism.

-The police interview both Tatiana and Darlene and search their house, blissfully unaware that the old man in the house is Anton Vincent – whose whereabouts are unknown.
-No evidence is found and they are released, but upon release Tatiana informs the police that the old man is Vincent and he is arrested pending extradition.
+The police interview Tatiana and Darlene and search their house, blissfully unaware that the old man in the house is Anton Vincent – whose whereabouts are unknown.
+No evidence is found and they are released, but upon release, Tatiana informs the police that the old man is Vincent and he is arrested pending extradition.

 Cast

 Production

 The script was shown among the 2006 Black List of unproduced scripts.
 Also in 2006, the script was presented as a staged reading at the Nantucket Film Festival.
 Alfred Molina, Robert De Niro and Anthony Hopkins were previously attached as the dictator role.
 On June 8, 2016, Michael Caine and Maisie Williams were announced as the lead stars of the film.

-Principal photography on the film began on July 29, 2016 at 402 Arlington rd. in Savannah, Georgia.
+Principal photography on the film began on July 29, 2016, at 402 Arlington rd. in Savannah, Georgia.
 First photographs of Katie Holmes and Odeya Rush filming scenes for the film were published on E!
 News on July 31, 2016.
 Production wrapped in October 2016.